Shahu I: Family

 Shahu had four wives, two sons, and four daughters.

 His Shirke queens, Sakwarbai and Sagunabai, owned their own residences called 'Dareemi Mahal' and 'Dhakta Mahal', respectively.
 They had their own 'Chitnis/Chitnavis' ministers to look after their establishments.
-They derived their income from the 'Watans', certain privileges and trade revenue being carried on in ports of Colaba district called 'Khadi of Kundalika'.
+They derived their income from the 'watans', certain privileges and trade revenue being carried on in ports of Colaba district called 'Khadi of Kundalika'.
 They had also received 'Sanads' from the Chhatrapati to carry on the trade in different precious commodities such as fish, salt, rice, spices, and cocoa-nuts to and from their tax-free ports of Roha and Ashtami.
 Disturbances, attacks, and onslaughts by Abyssinians, Europeans were frequent.
 The queens were often requested to check the nefarious activities of many upstarts with military support.
 Accounts reveal that the queens were well informed of the events taking place on the Western Indian coast, and that they maintained close contact with influential Maratha Sardars and other figures like Brahmendra Swami to maintain their hold over the political situation of Konkan sphere.

 Shahu adopted Parvati Kolhatkar when she was 3 years old.
 She was the daughter of a Konkanastha Brahmin mamledar of Pen, Raigad.
 He trained her in warfare and administration.
 He later had her married to Sadashivrao Bhau when she was 15 years old.
 Even though her father was alive, he performed her kanyadan.
 He also adopted two sons, Ranoji Lokhande who was renamed Fatehsinh I, and Rajaram II of Satara (who succeeded him as Ramaraja Chhatrapati).
-Rajaram II had been brought to him by Shahu's paternal aunt, Tarabai, who initially claimed that the young man was her grandson and thus a descendant of Shivaji Maharaj, but later disowned him as an imposter when he would not be a pawn for her politics.
+Rajaram II had been brought to him by Shahu's paternal aunt, Tarabai, who initially claimed that the young man was her grandson and thus a descendant of Shivaji, but later disowned him as an imposter when he would not be a pawn for her politics.
 Ultimately, she admitted to his legitimacy in the presence of other Maratha Sardars.
 Due to the controversy of this event, after Shahu's death, Tarabai vengefully arrested Ramaraja Chhatrapati to take over Satara court.
 Thus, the executive powers were indirectly legitimised with the Pune-based Peshwa Balaji Bajirao.

 Shahu had adopted Ranoji Lokhande, later known as Fatehsinh I Raje Sahib Bhonsle, the son of Meherban Sayaji Lokhande, the Patil of Parud.
 Sayaji Patil had died in Chhatrapati Shahu's sack of Parud during the Maratha civil war, and his mother handed him over to Shahu who was seated on his palanquin.
 Fatehsinh thus became the first Raja of Akkalkot around the year 1708.
 Upon his adoption, Fatehsinh received the town of Akkalkot and surrounding areas.
 The descendants of Fatehsinh later went on to establish the Lokhande Bhonsle dynasty in Akkalkot state of Maharashtra.